jan-bogaerts/mark/src/markdownCode.md

     - calculate the key for the text-fragment and store in the text-fragment.
     - set the 'out-of-date' flag to true, indicating that this fragment hasn't been processed yet
     - initialize an empty array for the 'lines' field
+    - initialize an empty arry for the 'outOfDateTransformers'
     - ask the project-service to add the text-fragment in it's list of text-fragments (projectService.addTextFragment(textFragment, index)).
     - do not add to the fragmentsIndex (is done separately)
   - calculateKey: for calculating the key of a text-fragment.
 It accepts as input a text-fragment and an index position. it goes as follows: